renatomaia/coutil/doc/manual.md

 Similar to [`system.awaitch`](#systemawaitch-ch-endpoint-),
 but does not await for a matching call.
 In such case,
-it returns `nil` followed by message "empty".
+it returns `false` followed by message "empty".

 ### `channel.close (ch)`